DelphiWorlds/Kastri/Readme.md

 Android and iOS implementations of biometric functions, namely: Fingerprint recognition on Android, and Fingerprint and FaceID on iOS

+#### Camera

+Android and iOS implementations of native camera support

 #### Connectivity

-Android and iOS implementations of code for checking network connectivity of a device
+Android, iOS and Windows implementations of code for checking network connectivity of a device

+#### Files Selector

+Uses native APIs to allow users to select one or more files on the device, for Android and iOS

 #### Firebase